reyesaldasoro/PubMed-Data-Mining-And-Visualisation/README.md

 # PubMed-Data-Mining
-Repositories used for the data mining of the public database of biomedical literature PubMed
+Repositories used for the data mining of the public database of biomedical literature PubMed .
+The mining is performed with a series of queries from Matlab.

 <h1>Reference <br>